shemeshg/pass-simple-mdbook/src/README.md

     ```
 - text starts with `-` or `#` can not be `YAML`, and is considered standard text.

+- Changing the YAML scheme without using the text view will delete none `pass simple` nested fields.

 ## Fields type

 - textedit - supports